List of Lab Rats characters: Janelle

 Janelle (Madison Pettis) is Leo's girlfriend, who is very smart and controlling.
 In "Can I Borrow the Helicopter?"
 Leo mentions that she also likes comics.
 In "Back from the Future", Future Leo reveals that he marries Janelle in the future, but when Leo skips his date with her to go save Chase, Adam, and Bree, Future Leo ends up living alone with a dog.
 In "Air Leo", it is revealed that she likes basketball.
 In "Avalanche!"
 Janelle returns, where Leo accidentally freezes her and Tasha with one of Davenport's inventions.
-In "Prank You Very Much", Leo's grandmothers disapproves of Janelle.
+In "Prank You Very Much", Leo's grandmother disapproves of Janelle.
 In "Mission: Mission Creek High", Janelle believes Leo is bad luck because she always gets hurt when they are together.
 In "Scramble the Orbs", she no longer sees Leo as a jinx or bad luck, so she invites him to her play; however, Trent steals Leo's ticket and Leo and Trent ruin her play.

 Caitlin

 Caitlin (Michaela Carrozzo) is Bree's best friend.
+Initially a good friend of Bree's, she later becomes less friendly with her as the show goes on, often taking advantage of her or just plain putting her down.
 In "Robot Fight Club", it is revealed that she wears glasses and also has a crush on Adam, but later develops a crush on Chase.
 In "Zip It", she gets a part-time job at Tech Town and makes Bree do all her work.
-In "Not So Smart Phone", she is fired from Tech Town after she has an emotional breakdown and destroys an iPhone 7.
+In "Not So Smart Phone", she is fired from Tech Town after she has an emotional breakdown and destroys an ePhone 7.